makbinding/FormatingGuide/README.md

 ## Header, Title

-The font is 30pt with a 30pt line height.
-Margins are 30pt before and after the header.
+- The font is 30pt with a 30pt line height.
+- Margins are 30pt before and after the header.
 This is meant to be used in Chapters, as the header will be included in the Table of Contents.
-The Title element is identical, but does not appear in the table of contents.
-USeful for example for the book front page or general purpose titles.
+- The Title element is identical, but does not appear in the table of contents.
+Useful for example for the book front page or general purpose titles.

 # Book Binding Details